 After dinner, I poured myself a glass of Scotch and leaned back against "chair rock," which was a boulder about three feet tall and about that wide, and that had a flat, 30-degree slope, which was perfect to lean against.
 I looked to the west and caught the last of a magnificent sunset, the sky remaining orange for a while after the sun had disappeared.
 The fire was crackling, the fall field crickets were chirping, and Pinto was snoozing.

 I turned my thoughts to the couple who had again offered to buy my bar.
-On one hand, their offer was insanely good; on the other, I questioned whether I was ready to sell and move on to another stage of my life.
-I was torn between hanging on to the bar and keeping the roots I had established or doing something more suited to my soul.
+On one hand, their offer was insanely good; on the other, I questioned whether I was ready to sell and move on to another stage of my life, or what that stage would be.
+I was torn between hanging on to the bar, continuing to learn the business, and keeping the roots I had established, or doing something more suited to my soul.
 I wasn't sure if the bar was what I wanted to do, but I didn't yet know what my soul needed.
 I thought about other jobs I'd enjoyed that were far less demanding than running a bar with 40 full-time employees, but they were just jobs while the bar was mine.
+I was conflicted, uncertain, and honestly, too inexperienced in life to even know how to solve the problem.

 When I turned in, I didn't seem any closer to an answer than I'd been when I arrived, but I was at peace.

 I wasn't sure what my day would hold.
-I was sure I'd take some sort of adventurous ride out to somewhere, maybe the creek or up the mountain, where the views to the west would be spectacular.
+I was sure I'd take some sort of adventurous ride out to somewhere, maybe down to the creek or perhaps up the mountain, where the views to the west would be spectacular.
 I'd have to think about it.

 About 9:00 a.m.
-Pinto started whinnying, and when I looked over, he was tossing his head about.
+Pinto started whinnying, and when I looked over, he was tossing his head about and staring towards the trail.
 Someone was approaching, but I hadn't heard anything.
-A few minutes later, I heard the clopping of hooves along the trail and was a bit surprised to find Mercy coming into camp.
+A few minutes later, I heard the clopping of hooves and was a bit surprised to find Mercy coming into camp.
 She had to have gotten up early to do all her morning chores and make it out to the campsite at this hour.

-As I walked toward the highline, I watched as she slid out of the saddle.
+She stopped in front of the highline, and I walked toward her.
+I watched as she slid out of the saddle.
 Her movements, both compact and graceful, showed a dismount perfected over many years.
 She smiled, tossed her hair, and asked if I'd had breakfast yet.
 I hadn't.
 She'd brought pancakes to warm up and sandwiches for lunch.

 I got busy untacking her horse, and stowing her gear in the lean-to, and she went straight to heating up the pancakes.
 It didn't occur to me that she hadn't brought a sleeping bag, mostly because I never expected her to stay much past 4:00 p.m.

-We'd been on many trail rides together and had quite a few picnics where we'd shared a blanket, but I think this was the first time we'd ever eaten breakfast together, and it was certainly the first time we'd ever been alone together.
+I'd stayed at the ranch many times, and Mercy and I had been on many group trail rides together and had quite a few picnics on those trail rides where we'd shared a blanket, but I think this was the first time we'd ever eaten breakfast together, and it was certainly the first time we'd ever been alone together, but none of that registered.

 After breakfast, we talked about which ride we were gonna take.
 She had some fencing she needed to check out, but it was on the way to where I'd wanted to go for the great views, so that became our plan.